Quest Termite & Pest

 As with any disinfecting and sanitization service, it is important all surfaces are free and clear of clutter, food, paper and any other objects that will not allow our team access to key areas.
 Our service team will focus on hard to reach areas and high contact locations.
 By utilizing various methods, allows the disinfectant to reach the surface promoting a stronger antibacterial and antiviral effect.

-Do Mosquitoes and Ticks Transmit COVID-19?
-Experts Say No
+Do Mosquitoes & Ticks Transmit Covid-19?

-The National Pest Management Association debunks this common misconception
+The National Pest Management Association debunks this common misconception:

 In times of crisis, an overabundance of news, opinions, facts and myths starts to circulate, leading to a heightened level of panic and uncertainty.
 According to new research, there were over 4 million online conversations in March on the topic of pests and their ability to transmit COVID-19.* Because the gravitas of the current COVID-19 pandemic is already at an apex without the addition of speculation, the National Pest Management Association (NPMA) has set out to dispel at least one misconception about pests and how the disease is being spread.